CiviCraft-Development/civicraft-wiki/docs/server/staff/guides/communication.md

 Within the first 24 hours of a player being on the Discord, try prioritizing engaging with them.
 ### Helping Players & Answering Questions
 CiviCraft boasts a number of resources available to players to assist them in learning the server and easily getting an answer to 99% of their questions.
 In-Game tutorials of various lengths, video guides, a wiki, an in-game book, and more are provided to players.
 However, we can never assume players will completely engage with these resources if they engage with them at all.
-While this can create difficulties for them,
+While this can create difficulties for them, that's where staff and guides step in!

 #### Answer the Question Directly
-A lot of people answering questions
+Staff should respond to player inquiries directly rather than simply sending links or running automated commands.
+Providing personalized answers demonstrates attentiveness and care, making players feel valued and supported.

 ### Handling Player Complaints